carbon-design-system/design-system-website/src/content/style/iconography/contribution.md

 **If you're not comfortable with making a Pull Request, please submit an issue in the repo with the icon attached.**

-1. Fork the GitHub repo.
+1. Correctly export icon
-2. Clone it to your local system.
+2. Name icon to Carbon specifications
-3. Add icons in the proper folder (you may add your own) within the `svg/` folder.
-4. In your terminal run `npm install.`
-5. Run `npm run build` to rebuild the `sprite.svg.`
-6. Submit a pull request and rejoice!
+3. Prep SVG XML code
+4. Submit icon to [carbon-icons](https://github.com/carbon-design-system/carbon-icons) repo
+5. Test SVGs

 ## Exporting SVGs